Menu

 The power was transmitted through this bevel gearbox to stands 6 and 7.

 Removing the bevel gearbox base casting was the most difficult part.
-It was firmly grouted in, covered with a century's worth of mill grease and weighed 28,000 lbs., twice the rated capacity of the overhead crane that we needed to lift it with!
+It was firmly grouted in, covered with a century's worth of mill grease and weighed 28,000 lbs., over the rated capacity of the overhead crane that we needed to lift it with!
 But good old DC Morgan cranes are incredibly strong and made this last big lift with relative ease.
 Here we are using a mini excavator to break the grout out from around the base casting.

 The two driveshafts that we also acquired are on the right.